Munkei/BugEye/README.md

   output, even for successful tests.

 * Within the block, the `this` keyword is a pointer to an object of a class that is a subclass of the subject class.
-The nature of that class, sush as its name, is of little interest to the test author.
+The nature of that class, such as its name, is of little interest to the test author.
 What is interesting is that protected members (and of course public ones) are available for testing.